florae123/taxi-simulator-lab/README.md

     * **node-red-contrib-objectstore**,
     * **node-red-contrib-messagehub**

-    *!This image has one step 2 and two steps 3 ?!*
     ![Node-RED_Select_Manage-Palette](images/07_Node-RED_Install_nodes.jpg)

 8. After the installation, verify that the following sections for the installed nodes will appear on the left hand side.